TranslatorSRI/GraphValidationTests/DEVELOPER_README.md

 These notes are only of interest to developers maintaining this repository.

+## Unit Tests

+Several of the unit tests do attempt to run the TestRunners against active Translator components.
+Such tests may occasionally fail due to changes in the target components, or may be much longer running.
+For both reasons, the FULL_TEST environment variable needs to be set to '1' (== 'True') to run all such tests (but has a default value of '0' == 'False').
+This ensures that these 'exhaustive' tests are not attempted in CI (i.e. in GitHub Action) environments.

 ## Maintaining Dependencies

 This project uses the [poetry dependency management](https://python-poetry.org) tool to orchestrate its installation and dependencies.
 As such, new or revised Python module dependencies are curated within the **pyproject.toml** file.